Preparing for Your Arrival to the U.S.

 - Entering, Leaving and Moving within the U.S.

 - Admission Number for First Time F-1 Entry

 First and foremost, plan for a great start!
-Arrive between the dates suggested on your Mount Mary University I-20.
+Plan to arrive by the mandatory international orientation.
 It is very important that you arrive to Mount Mary University by the arrival date indicated in the orientation schedule that you will receive from us.
-In order to arrange for transportation from the airport, please contact Virgilio Rodriguez at firstname.lastname@example.org or by calling (414) 256-1219.

-- Have your travel documents in order and confirm with your International Student Counselor, Virgilio Rodriguez, email@example.com, before you depart.
+- Have your travel documents in order and confirm with your International Student Counselor before you depart.

 - Make arrangements to have U.S. currency available upon your arrival in the United States.